‘Looking forward’: A father’s words for long road ahead

 As one of the first families to escape the fall of Saigon and the difficult experience of fleeing our country for America, eventually settling in Washington state, we have a unique perspective on the plight of Afghan refugees.

 We experienced the identical heartache of leaving behind everything you have and know for the uncertainty, taking only what you can carry, and sitting on a plane with no clue how you will survive in the next few days, let alone weeks and years to come.
 And the time in between will be filled with unfamiliar and frightening things for these arriving refugees: The shocking adjustment to the weather, strange new foods, customs and the anxiousness of wanting to provide for your family.
-These memories, that are so similar, still stir an emotional response from my father, Chuong Huu Nguyen.
+These memories, that are so similar, still stir an emotional response from my father, Chuong Huu Nguyen, who participated in this essay.

 He was one of the few Vietnamese citizens who was evacuated with U.S. personnel before the fall of Saigon.
 And the times and sentiment in the U.S. were not that different from what we are experiencing now as a nation.
 The war was unpopular, viewpoints were divided, and people were extremely concerned about the impact of refugees on the local economy and resources.